DataONEorg/d1_python/gmn/doc/setup-no-arch/setup-env-authn-client.rst

 #.
 Follow the link provided in the email, and sign in using the account created
    or used in the first step, above.

-..
-WARNING:: Anyone who has the private key can act as your Node in the DataONE infrastructure.
+.. warning:: Anyone who has the private key can act as your Node in the DataONE infrastructure.
 Keep the private key safe.
 Set it to be readable only by root and follow best practices for security to keep root from being compromised.
 If your private key becomes compromised, please inform DataONE